SilverKineticsIndustries/w80/README.md

      make run-server-tests

-  Cypress framework is used for end-to-end testing, so run the tests without any visual UI, run:
+  Cypress framework is used for end-to-end testing.
+To run the tests without any visual UI, run:

      make run-end-to-end-tests

-  If you would like to see the actual visual browser automation of the end-to-end testing, run npx cypress open, and the Cypress UI will open.
+  If you would like to see the actual browser automation of the end-to-end testing, run npx cypress open, and the Cypress UI will open.
 From there you can run each tests and look at the automation in realtime.